How to Officiate a Wedding in Your State

 1. Become Ordained as a Minister

 The very first step to take when officiating a wedding is to get ordained!
 Becoming a minister will grant you the authority to perform legal wedding ceremonies across the United States.
 Best of all?
 We make this process easy and quick to complete – the whole thing takes just a few minutes.
 To get started, visit our ordination page and input some basic details.
 Once you press submit, your ordination will be swiftly processed.
 For more detailed information about how to become ordained, and what that means, take a look at our ordination training page.
+Furthermore, if you're a soon-to-be newlywed in need of an officiant for your wedding, you can use the Find a Minister tool on Get Ordained™ to find the perfect minister for your needs.

 The ULC welcomes anyone to become ordained who feels so-called.
 The only requirements are that you must be over 18 years of age and promise to abide by the Church’s two tenets: do that which is right, and respect the freedom of others to worship however they choose.